 Sixth Avenue Landed House: Designed by Shawn Haw+Grace Mao Yi

-One of the most livable interiors are those that can’t be pinned to a specific era but integrate elements from both the history of the original home with the new mix that would spark the interior.
+One of the most livable interiors is those that can’t be pinned to a specific era but integrate elements from both the history of the original home with the new mix that would spark the interior.

-This Modern contemporary landed home at the Sixth Avenue remains some original old structures and finishes such as the staircase, the feature wall at the external of the bomb shelter that has been sand and varnished to look like new.
+This Modern contemporary landed home at Sixth Avenue remains some original old structures and finishes such as the staircase, and the feature wall at the external of the bomb shelter that has been sand and varnished to look like new.

 Hidden Kitchens are a growing trend, our Creative Designer simply closes off the Wet Kitchen & Powder room with a clever door camouflaging with the wall.